rajdn/irishtechie.cloud/README.md

-# irishtechie.com
+# irishtechie.cloud
-This will be the source code for my blog site. https://irishtechie.com
+This will be the source code for my blog site. https://irishtechie.cloud (https://irishtechie.com)